gornostal/resume/_includes/resume.md

 I have considerable experience developing web applications using Zend Framework and MODx CMS.
 In most projects I have used MySQL, but I also have some experience with MongoDB and Redis.
 I'm most passionate about developing high quality and maintainable web applications, exploring new server-side and client-side technologies.
-At the moment I'm learning Python, Node.js.
+At the moment I'm learning Python, Django.

 ## Work experience